luau-lang/luau/rfcs/records.md

 is beautifully concise, but is a bit more difficult to migrate away from tables, and it's easy to mix up the names.
 Variants A are more verbose and either require an extra `new` context-specific keyword, or complex/awkward magic to keep construction efficient.

 In variants A, it would make sense to allow omission of any field, in which case it gets replaced with the default of `nil`.
-A future extension could be made to allow specification of default values at record definition time.
+A future extension (not part of this RFC) could be made to allow specification of default values at record definition time.
 Type checker would fail to type check record construction if fields that have non-optional types have the values omitted.